uboslinux/ubos-docs/sphinx/users/networking.rst

 By default, UBOS is in the ``client`` networking configuration.
 This this configuration, UBOS activates all network interfaces that it can find, and looks to receive an IP address through DHCP on any of them.
+It also advertises itself through mDNS/zeroconf.

 For example, if you run UBOS on a board that has two Ethernet ports, you can connect an Ethernet cable to either one of them (or both), and UBOS will attempt to obtain an